wavemaker/docs/docs/user-interfaces/web/components/angular-components/datalive/cards.md

 ---
-title: "Cards Widget"
+title: Cards Widget
-id: "cards"
+id: cards
-sidebar_label: "Overview"
+sidebar_label: Overview
+last_update: { author: "WaveMaker" }
 ---
 ---
 **Cards** represents view of items that are rendered responsively across a wide range of mobile devices and screen sizes.
 Cards are the popular UI elements used in the implementation of Google Now; item details on online shopping websites and many more modern mobile and web apps.